Russell-Waterhouse/blog/content/post/trends.md

 Years later I would find that you can make a mess in Haskell too, but at the time I was enamoured by the promises of functional programming.

-Code that's easier to reason about, less bugs from mutable state, composability, better concurrency support, easier testing, fearless refactoring, and so on.
+Code that's easier to reason about, fewer bugs from mutable state, composability, better concurrency support, easier testing, fearless refactoring, and so on.

 All of this was promised to me, none of it delivered.